eragnms/edbo_data/docs/about.rst

 Edbo Data
 =========

-A project that gathers information about Edbovägen and stores it in a SQLite database.
+A project that gathers information about Edbovägen, presents it in a nice way and also presents an API for fetching the information.